Konstak05/BotManiaMainGame/README.md

 ## Installation

-1. Download all of the files and place them in a folder.
+1. Download all of the files and move them in a folder.
 Preferably called "Bot Mania!
 Source Code.
+Make sure to delete the .github and README file after moving all of the files

 2. Download Unity Hub and Unity 2021.3.16f1